Related Posts: The Kathmandu Valley And Its UNESCO Cultural Heritage Sites

-On Durbar Square in Bhaktapur is another temple dedicated to Vatsala; it was one of those which was completely destroyed in the 2015 Earthquakes.
+On Durbar Square in Bhaktapur is another temple dedicated to Vatsala; it was one of those destroyed in the 2015 Earthquakes.

 Directly across the river from the Pashupati Temple is the row of identical shrines you see in the image below.
 There are eleven in all and inside each is a stubby cylinder.
 It represents Shiva’s penis and is the focal point of worship.
 The stone vessel in the Vatsala Temple probably represents the yoni, the female equivalent of the lingam.